Linda Nosková: 2024: Australian Open quarterfinal, WTA 500 title, top 30

-2025: First WTA 1000 final, top 20
+2025: WTA 1000 final, top 20

 In February, Nosková reached the semifinals at the Abu Dhabi Open with wins over Magdalena Fręch, second seed Paula Badosa and Magda Linette, before losing in the last four to Ashlyn Krueger.

 Two weeks later, at the Dubai Championships, she defeated Yulia Putintseva, 11th seed Diana Shnaider and fifth seed Jessica Pegula to make it through to the quarterfinals, where she lost to Clara Tauson.

 Partnering Irina Khromacheva, Nosková reached the doubles final at the Open de Rouen in April, losing to Aleksandra Krunić and Sabrina Santamaria in straight sets.

 At the Nottingham Open, she defeated lucky loser Anca Todoni and wildcard entrant Francesca Jones to reach the quarterfinals, where she lost to Rebecca Šramková.
 The following week at the Bad Homburg Open, wins over qualifier Ajla Tomljanović, Donna Vekić and third seed Mirra Andreeva saw Nosková make it into the semifinals, at which point she lost to top seed and eventual champion Jessica Pegula.
 Seeded 30th at Wimbledon, she overcame Bernarda Pera, Eva Lys and Kamilla Rakhimova to reach the fourth round at the grass-court major for the first time.
 Her run was ended by 13th seed and eventual finalist Amanda Anisimova.

-As top seed at the Prague Open, Nosková defeated qualifier Anastasia Gasanova, Elisabetta Cocciaretto, Kateřina Siniaková and fourth seed Wang Xinyu to make it to the final, which she lost to Marie Bouzková in three sets.
+As the top seed at the Prague Open, Nosková defeated qualifier Anastasia Gasanova, Elisabetta Cocciaretto, Kateřina Siniaková and fourth seed Wang Xinyu to make it to the final, which she lost to Marie Bouzková, in three sets.

 Defending her title at the Monterrey Open, Nosková recorded wins over qualifier Lulu Sun and Tatjana Maria to reach the quarterfinals, where she lost to second seed Ekaterina Alexandrova.
-Seeded 21st at the US Open, Nosková defeated qualifier Dalma Gálfi and Eva Lys, before losing to 11th seed Karolína Muchová in three sets.
+Seeded 21st at the US Open, Nosková defeated qualifier Dalma Gálfi and Eva Lys, before losing to 11th seed Karolína Muchová, in three sets.

 At the China Open, she received a bye as the 26th seed and then defeated Wang Xiyu to reach the third round, where she advanced when her opponent, seventh seed Zheng Qinwen, retired due to injury with Nosková leading in the deciding set.
 Nosková then overcame Anastasia Potapova Sonay Kartal and fifth seed Jessica Pegula to make it into her first WTA 1000 final, which she lost to third seed Amanda Anisimova, in three sets.
 Despite her loss, she reached a new career-high ranking of world No. 17, on 6 October 2025.
 Two weeks later, at the Pan Pacific Open, Nosková received a bye due to her seeding, defeated McCartney Kessler and then advanced to the semifinals when Anna Kalinskaya retired because of a back injury after losing the opening seven games of their quarterfinal match.
 She then received a walkover into the final when her last four opponent, second seed Elena Rybakina, withdrew from the tournament due to a back injury.
 Nosková lost the championship match to fifth seed Belinda Bencic in straight sets.
-As a result, she reached a new career-high ranking of world No. 13 on 27 October 2025.
+As a result, she reached a new career-high ranking of world No. 13, on 27 October 2025.